richardclli/Flysky-ELRS/docs/FRM303-flash.md

 User can build the firmware with preferred options and rename it to ELRS.bin and put in the same folder of the flashing tools for updateing to a new version.

 ## Flashing to ELRS
+1. Backup the models using Flysky assistant.
-1. Ensure the file ELRS.bin is present in the same folder of the flashing tools.
+2. Ensure the file ELRS.bin is present in the same folder of the flashing tools.
-2. Plugin USB cable
+3. Plugin USB cable
-3. Run the flashing tools, please note that the ELRS.bin is read successfully
+4. Run the flashing tools, please note that the ELRS.bin is read successfully
    ![image](https://github.com/richardclli/Flysky-ELRS/blob/main/docs/images/FRM303-flash1.png)
-4. Click update and wait for the update to finish.
+5. Click update and wait for the update to finish.

 ## Flashing back to AFHDS3
 1. Ensure the file ELRS.bin is not present in the same folder of the flashing tools, you may rename it to another name for disabling.